 The near real-time data from AMSR2 that is being released is a combined rain-ocean product, which includes surface precipitation, wind speed over the ocean, water vapor over the ocean, and cloud liquid water over the ocean, and will be provided through the Land, Atmosphere Near real-time Capability for EOS (LANCE), system.
 Other near real-time products based on AMSR2 data, such as snow, sea ice, and soil moisture, are expected to be released later in 2015.

 LANCE provides access to data collected by sensors on Earth observing satellites generally within three hours of a sensor observation.
 While LANCE products are not intended to take the place of standard data products (that is, science-quality products created using the best available ancillary, calibration, and ephemeris information), they are an invaluable resource for users needing the most current satellite data possible to make decisions about natural events as they are occurring, such as wildland fires, hurricanes, ice conditions, or dust storms.

 Near real-time processing for AMSR2 data is being conducted by the LANCE AMSR2 Science Investigator-led Processing System (SIPS) at NASA’s Global Hydrology Resource Center (GHRC) Distributed Active Archive Center (DAAC), which is jointly managed by NASA’s Marshall Space Flight Center and The University of Alabama in Huntsville.
 Once processed, near real-time AMSR2 data can be accessed through the LANCE AMSR2 Near Real-Time Products page on the GHRC DAAC website and soon will be available for viewing using NASA’s Worldview data visualization tool or any geographic information system (GIS) software capable of reading and visualizing data in HDF-EOS5 format.

-AMSR2 standard data products designed to support scientific research will be sent to the NASA National Snow and Ice Data Center (NSIDC) DAAC.
+AMSR2 standard data products designed to support scientific research will be sent to NASA's National Snow and Ice Data Center (NSIDC) DAAC.
 This DAAC is responsible for processing, managing, archiving, and distributing data related to snow and ice processes (particularly interactions among snow, ice, atmosphere, and the ocean).
 Research-quality AMSR2 data dating back to July 4, 2012, is expected to be available in 2016.
-The NSIDC also stores research-quality data from the AMSR-E instrument aboard NASA’s Aqua satellite dating from June 2002 through October 2011.
+NSIDC DAAC also stores research-quality data from the AMSR-E instrument aboard NASA’s Aqua satellite dating from June 2002 through October 2011.